kris-2211/Design-Patterns/README.md

 - **Applicability:**
   - When you want to represent part-whole hierarchies of objects.
   - When clients should ignore the difference between individual and composite objects.
+- **Example**
+  Composite: Graphics applications that allow users to build complex diagrams from simple components like Text and Lines.
+These primitives and containers (Picture) that group them share a common interface (Graphic) allowing clients to treat individual objects and compositions uniformly.

 # Decorator